LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 ---------------------------

-In the category of diagonally implicit Runge-Kutta methods, ARKODE includes methods that have orders 2 through 5, with embeddings that are of orders 1 through 4.
+In the category of diagonally implicit Runge--Kutta methods, ARKODE includes methods that have orders 2 through 5, with embeddings that are of orders 1 through 4.

+Each of ARKODE's diagonally-implicit Butcher tables are specified via a unique ID:

+.. c:enum:: ARKODE_DIRKTableID

+with values specified for each method below (e.g., ``ARKODE_SDIRK_2_1_2``).

 .. _Butcher.SDIRK-2-1: